-- Vivitrol is an injectable version of naltrexone that is administered intramuscularly every four weeks.
+- Vivitrol is an injectable suspension formulation of naltrexone that is administered intramuscularly every four weeks.

 - Vivitrol is used to help prevent relapse among those recovering from alcohol or opioid dependence.